Android SDK Reference

 • The Heap Android View Autocapture SDK requires the Heap Android Gradle Plugin (Plugin ID: io.heap.gradle) in order to perform autocapture.
 The legacy plugin (com.heapanalytics.android:heap-android-gradle) will not work.

 • The Heap Android View Autocapture SDK does not currently support automatically capturing interactions from UI elements built with Jetpack Compose.
-To capture interactions on UI elements built with Jetpack Compose, please refer to our Manual Event Tracking guide.
+To capture interactions on UI elements built with Jetpack Compose, install the Heap Android Compose Autocapture SDK.

 Installation